-Figure 632: Display of data in CM.
-Track with security control mechanism for Custom Field display off.
-The annotations customer exposure group and customer exposure do not have any influence on Custom Field visibility in CM.
-Track.
-All Custom Fields of the queue are exposed/displayed.
+Figure 708: Display of data in CM/Track with security control mechanism for ticket field display off.
+Customer exposure annotations do not have any influence on ticket field visibility in CM/Track.
+All ticket fields of the queue are exposed/displayed.

-G.4 CM.
-Phone: CTI with ConSol CM
+G.4 CM/Phone: CTI with ConSol CM

-G.4.1 Introduction to CM.Phone 877
+G.4.1 Introduction to CM/Phone 1055

-G.4.2 CM.Phone Set-Up .880
+C 4.2 CM/Phone Setup 1057

+G.4.2 CM/Phone Setup 1057

-G 4.3 Configuration of CM.
-Phone in the Admin Tool 881
+G.4.3 Configuration of CM/Phone in the Admin Tool 1058

-G.4.1 Introduction to CM.Phone
+G.4.1 Introduction to CM/Phone

-CM.Phone is a distinct ConSol CM module which has to be licensed in addition to the core ConSol CM system.
+CM/Phone is a distinct ConSol CM module which has to be licensed in addition to the core ConSol CM system.
 For license information, please see section License Management, REST.

-CM.Phone is a Windows client application for the integration of telephony systems using the TAPI 3 protocol.
+CM/Phone is a Windows client application for the integration of telephony systems using the TAPI 3 protocol.
 TAPI is part of any Windows operating system and provides generic telephony functions.
-The CM.Phone client has to be installed on each Windows client which should use the CTI (Computer Telephony Integration) functionality with ConSol CM.
+The CM/Phone client has to be installed on each Windows client which should use the CTI (Computer Telephony Integration) functionality with ConSol CM.

-Figure 633: ConSol CM.Phone - Basic principle
+Figure 709: ConSol CM/Phone - Basic principle